 Since the introduction of the self-service kiosks, the overall experience has deteriorated.
 To be fair to McDonalds, they’re not alone in this shift for the worse due to the march of technology that supposedly make our lives more convenient; more streamlined.
 So what’s wrong?

-With my background, I have some perspective on this, and it comes down to a very simple concept: process flow.
+With my manufacturing background, I have some perspective on why processes do or don’t work, and it comes down to a very simple concept: flow.

 Before the introduction of the self-service checkouts, the store was arranged as follows:

 - A full-width counter at the far end, with a handful of POS terminals for taking orders.